 Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

-No matter whom we are or where we are in the world, one cannot deny that human rights and civil liberty are the foremost, after politics, controversial subjects of discussion of our time.
+Tunisian women rally against slavery and Domestic violence -photo source http://www.tunisia-live.net.No matter whom we are or where we are in the world, one cannot deny that human rights and civil liberty are the most controversial topics, after politics, of our time.
 By all odds, the most debate-provoking topic in any human rights discourse is the issue of women’s rights.
-It is so because the nature of women’s rights demand holds compound societal dimensions that can bring about everlasting cultural effects on all people.
+It is so because the very nature of women’s rights demands holds compound societal dimensions that could bring about everlasting cultural effects on all people.

 Everyone should remind oneself that,